eclipse-iofog/iofog.org/content/docs/1.2.0/tools/iofogctl.md

 ```

-## Work With Namespaces
+## Work with Namespaces

-All actions performed with iofogctl are scoped to a single namespace.
+All actions performed with `iofogctl` are scoped to a single namespace.
 The default namespace ('default') is used if the user does not specify a namespace explicitly in the command.
-Note that namespaces in `iofogctl` do no have to correspond with namespaces in Kubernetes cluster
+Note that namespaces in `iofogctl` do not have to correspond with namespaces in Kubernetes cluster.

-Try creating, listing, and deleting namespaces now with the following commands:
+Try creating, listing, and deleting namespaces now with the following commands.

 ```bash
 iofogctl create namespace mynamespace